 GST was a complete overhaul of the existing taxation system in India.
 Powered by the GSTN Network, it was India’s first big step toward a true digital economy.
 However, it has been almost several months since its introduction and the GST regime has had its fair share of roadblocks.
 In response to the plight of the taxpayer and business communities, the GST Council has been forced to make amendments coupled with regular circulars and press releases.

-The media has been harsh at times but the Central Government deserves a pat on the back for the bold move.
-This does not mean that the GST is now error or glitch free.
+The media has been harsh at times, but the Central Government deserves a pat on the back for the bold move.
+This does not mean that the GST is now error or glitch-free.
 The road ahead promises a bumpy ride for the Indian Taxpayer.
 The GST Council needs to make sure that it immediately takes into account the following five debatable and tricky points.
-The below points if eased can ensure a great tax solution for the taxpayers and Indian Public at large.
+The points below if eased, can ensure a great tax solution for the taxpayers and the Indian Public at large.

 GSTN Issues: Problems and Their Solutions